nomed/gitlab-ce/doc/development/documentation/styleguide.md

 class is necessary to make sure the video is responsive and displays nicely on different mobile devices.
-> - The `<div class="video-fallback">` is a fallback necessary for GitLab's `/help`, as it GitLab's markdown processor does not support iframes.
+> - The `<div class="video-fallback">` is a fallback necessary for GitLab's `/help`, as GitLab's markdown processor does not support iframes.
 It's hidden on the docs site but will be displayed on GitLab's `/help`.

 ## Code blocks